Feemiror/TPC/README.md

 # TPC - Titanic passengers data comparison library
-TPC is a Python library used to compare expected and actual versions of famous Titanic passengers dataset.
+TPC is a Python library used to compare expected and actual versions of famous Titanic passengers dataset.<br>
 With a little effort it can be converted to any database comparison tool.

 # Installation
-Project is created with Python >= 3.6
+Project is created with Python >= 3.6<br>
-To run this library locally, consider setting up a virtual environment using [venv](https://docs.python.org/3/library/venv.html):
+To run this library locally, simply clone this repo to a local directory and consider setting up a virtual environment using [venv](https://docs.python.org/3/library/venv.html):

 ```
  $ python venv venv